Research and Teaching Interests

 Check out the lab website http://detwilerlab.weebly.com

 I am recruiting graduate and honours students into my research program.
-If interested, please email your CV, a copy of your academic transcript, and a brief description of your research background and interests.
+If interested, please email your CV, an electronic copy of your academic transcript, and a brief description of your research background and interests.

-Parasite evolutionary ecology, trematode-snail interactions, host specificity, hybridization, cryptic species
+Parasite evolutionary ecology, trematode-snail interactions, host specificity, hybridization, cryptic species, parasite-modified behaviour, chemical communication

 Introductory Parasitology (BIOL 3270) Fall term